Asset Library

 - Filter by type — dropdown of the asset-type categories above.

-Each asset appears as a card showing:
+Each asset appears as a card / row showing:

-- Type badge
+- Type badge · file size · source badge

 Uploading